-Circumstances in which Coded Private Information or Biological Specimens WOULD NOT generally meet the federal definition of "human research" requiring IRB review.
+Circumstances in which coded private information or biological specimens would not generally meet the federal definition of "human research" requiring IRB review.

-The following conditions must be met for an activity with Coded information or specimens to be considered as "not human research".
+The following conditions must be met for an activity to be considered as "not human research".

 OHRP considers private information or specimens not to be individually identifiable when they cannot be linked to specific individuals by the investigator(s) either directly or indirectly through coding systems.
 For example, OHRP does not consider research involving only coded private information or specimens to involve human subjects as defined under 45 CFR 46.102(f) IF the following conditions are BOTH met: